jim788e/MEimageDown/README.md

 ```

 The script will:
+1. Validate the specified EVM chain
-1. Fetch token data in batches
+2. Fetch token data in batches
-2. Show progress and token ranges
+3. Show progress and token ranges
-3. Create a `token_images.csv` file with the results
+4. Create an `output` directory
+5. Save results to `output/{chain}_token_images.csv`

 ## Output Format

-The script generates a CSV file (`token_images.csv`) with the following columns:
+The script generates a CSV file (`output/{chain}_token_images.csv`) with the following columns:
 - `tokenId`: The token ID number
 - `imageUrl`: The URL of the token's image

+The output files are organized by chain name, making it easy to manage data from multiple collections across different chains.

 ## Error Handling

 The script includes:
+- EVM chain validation
 - Request error handling
 - Rate limiting protection
 - Progress tracking